Skip to main content

 From 1979 to 1985, have a total of more than 9,000 Dutch people, mostly conscripts, contributed to the United Nations Interim Forces in Lebanon (UNIFIL) in southern Lebanon.

-On 6 November 1985, the last Dutch UNIFIL soldiers left Lebanon.
+On 23 Oktober 1985, the last Dutch UNIFIL soldiers left Lebanon.

 PIB44-LOGO-kleur.png VN-LOGO-kleur.png

 It is in 2018 when Bert Kleine Schaars organizes a first trip with former Dutch Unifil soldiers.
-This is possible with the cooperation of, among others, Minister Bijleveld and airline Transavia , which has just started with direct flights amsterdam / Beirut.
+This is possible with the cooperation of, among others, Minister Bijleveld and airline Transavia , which has just started with direct flights from Amsterdam to Beirut.

-From this group, the idea quickly arises how help can still be provided and what could best be organized.
-If the group in the Netherlands in the Lock down is still working on that idea, something will happen on 4 August 2020 that will change everything in that country and in Beirut.
+From this group, the thought quickly arises how help can still be provided and what would be the best way to organize.
+If the group in the Netherlands is still thinking about that in the Lock down, something will happen that will change everything in that country and in Beirut.